junegunn/jdbc-helper/README.markdown

 ### Shortcut connectors

-jdbc-helper provides shortcut connectors for the following databases so that you don't have to specify lengthy class names and JDBC urls.
+jdbc-helper provides shortcut connectors for the following databases so that you don't have to specify lengthy class names and JDBC URLs.

 * MySQL (`JDBCHelper::MySQL`)
 * Oracle (`JDBCHelper::Oracle`)